 The whole system is behind a firewall.
 Just the necessary ports are open to the outside network.
 Also, only authorized personnel, using SSH keys, have access to the system.
 Access is enabled only over a VPN connection.

-The server systems are located in Canada.
+The server systems are located in Canada, United States and France.
 Building entrance activities are monitored and recorded.
 Access to the elevator and stairwells requires keycard access or security guard assistance.
 Access to the floor requires two factor authentication of keycard and biometric scan.
 Entrance to the facility is through a man trap, requiring the outside door to be closed prior to the inside door opening.
 The facility itself is manned, monitored and recorded 24x7.
 Servers are kept in individually locked cabinets.
 Removal of hardware is prohibited without administrative approval.
 Temporary access is escorted by facility personnel.

 If you have any questions or concerns regarding data security, get in touch with us on email@example.com.
 This email address is protected, so please use our public key to keep that conversation confidential.
 Our team will gladly help you with any security questions you may have!